 The reasons girls play sports are at least as numerous as the reasons boys play sports.
-Factor in all the statistics and global challenges you have ever read about the plight of girls and women from economic neglect to teenage pregnancies, rape, genital mutilation, domestic abuse, limited education opportunities and the absence of representation in political matters and we are just scratching the surface of why sports and physical activity can make a difference.
+Think about them for a minute.
+Now, factor in all the additional global challenges faced by girls and women: rape, teen pregnancy, genital mutilation, domestic violence, economic neglect, limited educational opportunities, discriminatory laws, the absence of representation in political matters.
+We are just scratching the surface of challenges facing girls — and why sports and physical activity can make a difference.

 A girl who plays sports gains confidence in her body.
 She learns to connect with the people around her and to be empowered through her efforts.
 She learns she can set and accomplish goals and take on leadership roles.
 She’ll make healthy choices for herself that may help steer her away from abusing alcohol, drugs, cigarettes and from participating in crimes or joining a gang.
 The confidence she gains may help her make smarter decisions in other parts of her life.
 She’ll become a positive role model for her children, if she chooses to be a parent.
 Female athletes become fantastic employees, managers and business owners because they understand the values that drive sports: commitment, integrity, cooperation and overcoming adversity.